getorg/getorg/README.md

 # getorg
 Github has a good API for some things, but there are many queries that the Github API does not natively support in one easy call.
 Organization-level queries are a particular pain point.
 Getorg is a project (very much in beta) to make it easy to get many different kinds of information and analytics about Github repositories and organizations.

-It uses the [pygithub](https://github.com/PyGithub/PyGithub) library for querying the Github API.
-Built for python 3 (python 2.6 does not work, python 2.7 currently works, but is not guaranteed to be supported in the future).
+Getorg uses the [pygithub](https://github.com/PyGithub/PyGithub) library for querying the Github API.
+It is built for python 3 (python 2.6 does not work, python 2.7 currently works, but is not guaranteed to be supported in the future).

 ## Installation
 ### Basic functionality